DSC Academic Advising: Components of Academic Advisement

 2. College and Program Entrance Requirements.
 Dalton State College is committed to developing and maintaining a broad spectrum of curricula designed to meet the post-secondary education requirements of Northwest Georgia.
 Students need to be aware that admittance to the College does not guarantee admission to any particular program.
 However, students should also know that programs of study are designed to facilitate matriculation to more advanced programs as skills develop.

-6. Academic Counseling.
+5. Academic Advice.
 Advisees should be assured that they are welcome to discuss problems encountered in their courses and reminded that they are required to meet with the advisor should they be notified of academic deficiency by the Vice President for Academic Affairs.
-Advisors should take a directive role in suggesting solutions--reduced course load, the FYES 1000 course for first-time full-time Bachelor’s Degree students, better study habits, reduced outside activities, testing and tutoring through the Academic Resources Center, change of major, etc.
+Advisors should take a directive role in suggesting solutions--reduced course load, the PRSP course for first-time full-time Bachelor’s Degree students, better study habits, reduced outside activities, testing and tutoring through the Academic Resources Center, change of major, etc.

 7. Career Advising.
 The advisor should be adequately informed to discuss with advisees opportunities in careers related to their majors, and to explain the relationship between specific programs of study and careers in those fields.
-The advisor should freely refer advisees to the Academic Resources Center for career testing and counseling whenever appropriate.
+The advisor should freely refer advisees to the Student Success and Advising Center for career exploration and Career & Professional Development office for support with internships, job placement and other career related topics.

 8. Availability and Accessibility.
 Each advisor must post adequate office hours and always be available during those times.
 In addition, the advisor should establish as early as possible in the advisee-advisor relationship an assurance that the advisee is welcome to discuss problems, concerns, and interests and to ask for information.
 The advisor should also explain the best procedure for arranging conferences.
 Each advisee should understand advising and registration procedures.
 Make sure each advisee knows your email address and office telephone number.